storyicon/powerproto/README.md

 5. support batch and recursive compilation of proto files to improve efficiency.
 6. cross-platform support PostAction, you can perform some routine operations (such as replacing "omitempty" in all generated files) after the compilation.
 7. support PostShell, execute specific shell scripts after the compilation.
-8. one-click installation and version control of google apis。
+8. one-click installation and version control of google apis and gogo protobuf etc。

 ## Installation and Dependencies